earthly/earthly/docs/basics/part-7-using-remote-runners.md

 * You want to **reuse cache between CI runs** to dramatically speed up builds (more on this in part 8).
 * You want to **share compute and cache with coworkers** and/or with the CI.
 * You have **a build that requires a lot of resources**, and you want to run it on a machine with more resources than your local machine.
-* You have **a build that requires to run on a specific CPU architecture** natively.
+* You have **a build that requires running on a specific CPU architecture** natively.
 * You have **a slow internet connection**.

 There are two types of remote runners: